This is the reference manual for the component named postmodern, which is part of a library of the same name.

 (defclass user () ((name :col-type string :initarg :name :accessor user-name) (creditcard :col-type (or db-null integer) :initarg :card :col-default :null) (score :col-type bigint :col-default 0 :accessor user-score)) (:metaclass dao-class) (:keys name))

-The (or db-null integer)
+The (or db-null integer) form is used

 to indicate a column can have NULL values.